d-levin/stock-info/ReadMe.md

 4. `cd ../backend`
 5. `./gradlew clean build run` (starts the backend services on port 9000)
 6. `cd ../frontend`
+7. `npm install`
-7. `npm run startWithProxy` (starts the Ember application with requests proxied to http://localhost:9000)
+8. `npm run startWithProxy` (starts the Ember application with requests proxied to http://localhost:9000)
-8. Open the app in a browser at `http://localhost:4200`
+9. Open the app in a browser at `http://localhost:4200`

 ---